 Want to know what’s in season in May?
 Looking for May recipe ideas?
 Use leafy broccoli, jersey royal potatoes. fiery radish and watercress from your local greengrocer to make these seasonal dishes and bakes.
 We’ve included plenty of tips for how to shop for particular varieties, prepping guides and useful ideas to use up leftovers.

-Watercress, with its deep green leaves and peppery, slightly bitter flavour, is a highly nutritious and versatile ingredient.
-Toss it into salads, whizz into soups or add into stir-fries to add a gentle earthiness to dishes.
-Look for bunches rather than bags as it will retain its flavour and crunch longer – store in a glass of water in the fridge before using.
-Try our best watercress recipes.
+In season from April to September, this peppery little leaf has a slight mustardy kick and crunchy, refreshing stems.
+With its deep green leaves and slightly bitter flavour, watercress is a highly nutritious and versatile ingredient.
+Toss it into salads, whizz into soups or add into stir-fries to add a gentle earthiness or sauces to pour over baked salmon. .
+Look for bunches rather than bags as it will retain its flavour and crunch longer – store in a glass of water in the fridge before using to keep the leaves crisp.
+Try more of our watercress recipes here

 Watercress adds peppery notes to this saucy stir-fry.
 It's low in calories and perfect for a springtime dinner.